Inflectra/spira-documentation/docs/Spira-Administration-Guide/Product-General-Settings.md

 - Some instructions about how edit the settings on the page (at the top of the page)
 - One or more grouping of settings
-- Within each group a list of avaiable settings:
+- Within each group a list of available settings:

     - the setting name
     - a tooltip about how to fill in the setting by hovering over the setting name